 As for the brands, right now I have one Icebreaker Oasis shirt - great, but pricey.
 Remaining two shirts are from Slovak company Froggywear.
 I´ve been using them only shortly, but they are really good and cost a fraction of the original Icebreaker.

-Three pairs are usually enough even for longer treks.
-Right now, I have one pair of Icebreaker’s Hike & Light Crew socks and two pairs of Northman’s Trekking Light Merino Crew.
+Three pairs are enough even for longer treks.
+Right now, I have two pairs of Icebreaker’s Hike & Light Crew socks and one pair of Northman’s Trekking Light Merino Crew.

-I use Jurek Trio UL - quite expensive, but reliable and weights only 350 grams.
+I use Jurek Trio UL since it's good enough and weights only 350 grams.